cockroachdb/docs/v2.1/configure-replication-zones.md

 4. If there's no applicable database replication zone, CockroachDB uses the `.default` cluster-wide replication zone.

 {{site.data.alerts.callout_danger}}
-Changes to the [cluster-wide replication zone](configure-replication-zones.html#edit-the-default-replication-zone) are not automatically applied to other existing replication zones.
-Therefore, if you increase the default replication factor, be sure to also increase the replication factor for [important internal data](configure-replication-zones.html#create-a-replication-zone-for-a-system-range) as well.
+Changes to the [`.default` cluster-wide replication zone](configure-replication-zones.html#edit-the-default-replication-zone) are not automatically applied to other pre-existing replication zones for important internal data.
+For the cluster as a whole to remain available, the "system ranges" for this internal data must always retain a majority of their replicas.
+Therefore, if you increase the default replication factor, be sure to also [increase the replication factor for important internal data](configure-replication-zones.html#create-a-replication-zone-for-a-system-range) as well, namely, for the `.liveness`, `.meta`, and `system.jobs` ranges.
 {{site.data.alerts.end}}

 ### Replication zone format